akka/akka-grpc/docs/src/main/paradox/server/interceptors.md

 Java
 :   @@snip [ServerInterceptorTest.java](/interop-tests/src/test/java/akka/grpc/javadsl/ServerInterceptorTest.java) { #all-services }

+@@@ div { .group-java }

+Calls to services the combined handler does not know also pass through the interceptors, before the handler answers them with 404.

+@@@

 Several interceptors can be given to one call.
 The first one is the outermost, so it sees the request first and the response last.